edgedb/edgedb/doc/ref/schema/architecture.rst

     concept City:
         required link name to str
         required link country to Country:
-            mapping: *1  # any given city only belongs to one country,
+            mapping := '*1'  # any given city only belongs to one country,
                              # but many cities can belong to the same
                              # country

     concept Country:
         required link name to str
         required link capital to City:
-            mapping: 11  # there can only be one capital per country
+            mapping := '11'  # there can only be one capital per country
                              # and vice versa

 EdgeDB schemas can define the following fundamental elements: